 - Break Chronology: Another tactic that seems to grate against most author’s souls is to break chronology.
-As an example, when I was writing my book “Like Melvin” (coming out soon) there were many times when I would run into a section I either lacked inspiration for or was simply bored with.
+As an example, when I was writing my book “Like Melvin” (currently available on Amazon) there were many times when I would run into a section I either lacked inspiration for or was simply bored with.
 Rather than waste hours in frustrated writing and deleting, I would simply work on another section of the book.
-The same concept can be used for essays, term papers, or whatever else you may find yourself working on.
+The same concept can be used for essays, term papers, or any other writing project you may find yourself working on.

 - Mental Drafting: So many times authors can write themselves into a corner by finding themselves halfway through writing a section they are either bored with or can’t figure out.
 Rather than scrap the idea, they feel compelled to salvage what they’ve already written.
 Spare yourself the aggravation by writing drafts in your head.
 Trust me: it is much easier to delete an idea in your head than to erase an hour’s worth of writing.